Foods To Eat in the Second Trimester - Baby Chick

 It has to be healthy for the baby.
 Pregnant woman in kitchen.
 Close up.
 Focus on hands.

-Fruits can be very high in flavonoids, which can have many health benefits.
+Fruits can be very high in flavonoids, which have many health benefits.
 Specifically, pomegranates include quercetin and anthocyanins.
 Both of these compounds are very important for inflammation that can be associated with pregnancy.
 Additionally, research shows that these compounds can offset the adverse effects of environmental pollutants on fertility.5

-5. Try Spinach as your Salad Base
+5. Try Spinach as Your Salad Base

 Fresh salad of baby spinach leaves, sliced strawberries, slivered almonds, feta cheese, and a light dressing.